navidrome/navidrome/CONTRIBUTING.md

 **Before opening a issue, please check that the issue is not opened earlier, as duplication of issues is not healthy**

 ## Questions
-We would like to have discussions and general queries related to Navidrome on our [IRC channel](https://discord.gg/2qMuMyHfSV).
+We would like to have discussions and general queries related to Navidrome on our [Discord channel](https://discord.gg/2qMuMyHfSV).

 ## Pull requests
 Before submitting a pull request, ensure that you go through the following: